Walodja1987/whatsapp-to-html/README.md

 │   └── ...
 ```

-### Step 3: Convert to HTML (Recommended - All-in-One)
+### Step 3: Convert to HTML

-The easiest way to convert your WhatsApp chat is using the master script `convert_all.py`, which automatically runs all necessary steps in the correct order:
+The easiest way to convert your WhatsApp chat is using the main script `generate_html.py`, which automatically runs all necessary steps in the correct order:

 1. **Converts .mov files to .mp4** (if your chat contains QuickTime videos)
 2. **Updates _chat.txt** to replace .mov references with .mp4